 - Subgrantee reporting: Reimbursement of costs for subgrantees will be dependent on submission and approval of narrative and financial reporting, from the beginning of the project through closeout.
-For each quarterly reporting period, subgrantees will update NBO on their progress toward project goals and milestones, including but not limited to: - Eligible activities carried out during the reporting period; - Identification of new locations served within the project area and service taken (as applicable); - o Description of the types of facilities that have been constructed and installed; - o Interconnection agreements that were requested and their current status; - Description of the maximum advertised speed of the broadband service being offered; and - o Certification that plans offered over funded networks do not contain data usage caps for subscribers. - Subgrantee monitoring: Financial monitoring of subgrantees will be done as part of each reimbursement request.
+For each quarterly reporting period, subgrantees will update NBO on their progress toward project goals and milestones, including but not limited to: - Broadband Certifications: As defined in Nebraska Statute 86-5,104, Broadband Internet Services Infrastructure Act - Commercial Broadband Provider - Eligible activities carried out during the reporting period; - Identification of new locations served within the project area and service taken (as applicable); - Description of the types of facilities that have been constructed and installed; - o Interconnection agreements that were requested and their current status; - Description of the maximum advertised speed of the broadband service being offered; and - Certification that plans offered over funded networks do not contain data usage caps for subscribers.

+Subgrantee monitoring: Financial monitoring of subgrantees will be done as part of each reimbursement request.
 Reimbursements will be based on submission of narrative and financial reports that will be assessed for completeness and reasonableness in the context of the timeline and project.
 Financial reports will include tracking of expenditures against budgeted amounts; and narrative reports will include information on progress toward goals and milestones.
 Disconnects, irregularities, or other issues discovered in the reports will be addressed with subgrantees prior to approval of reimbursement.
 If costs are found to be unsupported and/or inappropriate, they will be disallowed.